 It is taking place just days after a wave of unexplained explosions hit Thailand's resort areas, killing at least four people and wounding 35 others, including tourists.
+The move remains unclear.

 READ MORE: Analysis - Thailand shields tourist trade after wave of bombings